mesosphere/marathon/docs/docs/application-basics.md

 Additionally, if you want to use a fetcher cache, `"cache": true` field must be specified.
 If a URI is encountered for the first time (for the same user), it is first downloaded into the cache, then copied to the sandbox directory from there.
 If the same URI is encountered again, and a corresponding cache file is resident in the cache or still en route into the cache, then downloading is omitted and the fetcher proceeds directly to copying from the cache.
+Caching is working locally on every agent, so if the task is restarted on a different node, resources will be fetched again.

 ```json
 {